scala/scala3/docs/docs/reference/changed-features/pattern-matching.md

 - single match
 - product match

-The former form of `unapply` has higher precedence, and _single match_ has higher precedence over _name-based match_.
+The latter form of `unapply` has higher precedence, and _single match_ has higher precedence over _name-based match_.

 ### Variadic Extractors